-essary in-network claim for Drug and Alcohol Intensive will be considered for payment without an ant of noticeal han fits and makes the second sector out-of-network benefits , any medically necessary out- or Drug and Alcohol Intensive Outpatient program will ayment at the out-of-network benefit level without an but out-of-network benefits , an out-of-network claim ol Intensive Outpatient program requires prior viders must call UPMC Health Plan BHS at 1-866- authorization. available to providers 24 hours a day, 7 days a week, ASAM adult patient placement criteria are used for arding prior authorization and continued stays.
-Level 2.1 - Intensive Outpatient Services section. ents, ASAM adolescent patient placement criteria are sions regarding prior authorization and continued stays.
-Level 2.1 - Intensive Outpatient Services section.
+Service Authorization Requirements Drug and Alcohol Intensive Outpatient Program Any medically necessary in-network claim for Drug and Alcohol Intensive Outpatient Program will be considered for payment without an authorization.
+For Members with out-of-network benefits , any medically necessary out- of-network claim for Drug and Alcohol Intensive Outpatient program will be considered for payment at the out-of-network benefit level without an authorization .
+For Members without out-of-network benefits , an out-of-network claim for Drug and Alcohol Intensive Outpatient program requires prior authorization .
+Providers must call UPMC Health Plan BHS at 1-866- 441-4185 to obtain authorization.
+Care managers are available to providers 24 hours a day, 7 days a week, 365 days a year.
+For adults, ASAM adult patient placement criteria are used for decisions regarding prior authorization and continued stays.
+See Level 2.1 - Intensive Outpatient Services section.
+For adolescents, ASAM adolescent patient placement criteria are used for decisions regarding prior authorization and continued stays.
+See Level 2.1 - Intensive Outpatient Services section.